yoyo-addict/AutoAnalysis/README.md

 If I don't have a job by the end of this project, it will showcase ALL of these skills.
 I don't know what will help if this won't.

 NOTE FOR NOVEMBER 1: This scraper no longer seems to run, since the website it scrapes seems to have changed in design.
+Shucks.

 ![Computer Destruction, remote](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExZmg0cTZob2F3bzdwemZreXBrdXY4b3A2dmozMjNndXUxcGhicXZ5dCZlcD12MV9naWZzX3NlYXJjaCZjdD1n/3ohs81rDuEz9ioJzAA/giphy.gif)